Wednesday, July 27, 2011

 Take a look at some of the celebrities who live with a mental illness.

-My book, "Living with Depression" is officially on sale, and includes a list of over 400 high profile people that live with a mood disorder.
+My award-winning book, "Living with Depression" includes a list of 350 high profile people that live with a mood disorder.
 Actors, artists, athletes, comedians, entrepreneurs, musicians, world leaders, sports legends and many famous others from all different fields - and all different countries.

 The more that high profile people share their experiences with depression, the more stigma gets its butt kicked.
 There's no shame living with a mental illness - and after you learn about the well-known men and women who do, you're sure to decide you're in good company.